Island of the Fishmen: Cast

+Production

+It was one of several Italian exploitation films Richard Johnson made in the 1970s.

 Release

 Islands of the Fishmen was released in Italy on January 18, 1979.

 Alternate versions

 After being acquired by American distributors New World Pictures and United Pictures Organization, Miller Drake was hired to pen and helm a new opening for the film.
 This prologue featured Cameron Mitchell as a sea captain leading a gentleman (Mel Ferrer) who had squandered his family fortune in search of Atlantean treasure on the island.

 This footage contained grisly special make-up effects of fishmen-inflicted wounds created by Chris Walas.
 Changes to the film itself included abbreviated scenes in the original Italian version, with additional musical cues by Sandy Berman, a new English dub track and a new title, Something Waits in the Dark.

 After this 1980 release proved unsuccessful, Jim Wynorski spearheaded New World Pictures' re-release of the film.
-Wynorski re-titled the film (again) and for this new version, entitled Screamers, a scene of a man being turned inside-out was filmed specifically for inclusion in a trailer designed to lure in audiences who failed to give Something Waits in the Dark much notice.
-However, New World were forced to splice the actual footage onto all theatrical prints, after customer riots occurred at drive-ins, who were mislead.It was never included in the film's negative print, therefore the scene is absent in the video version.
+Wynorski re-titled the film (again) into a new version entitled Screamers, with a tag line about "men turned inside out".
+A scene meant to evoke that tag line was filmed specifically for inclusion in a trailer designed to lure in audiences who had failed to give Something Waits in the Dark much notice.
+However, New World were forced to splice the footage from that trailer onto all theatrical prints, after misled customer caused riots at drive-ins.
+It was never included in the film's negative print, therefore the scene is absent in the video version.